FuzzingLabs/wasm_runtimes_fuzzing/documentation/warf_cli_tutorial.md

 $ ./target/debug/warf help
 [...]
 SUBCOMMANDS:
-    continuously    Run all fuzz targets
+    build           Build all targets for this specific fuzzer continuously    Run all fuzz targets
     debug           Debug one target
     help            Prints this message or the help of the given subcommand(s)